jalepi/MiniRedux/README.md

 # MiniRedux
-A Minimalistic Redux implementation for .NET written in C#
+A Minimalist Redux implementation for .NET written in C#

 The classic Counter example